vvvvvvvvlone/localbans/README.md

-# localbans
+# localbans:
-simple banning plugin for csgo using database
+Simple banning plugin for CS:GO using database

+# Requirements:
+SourceMod 1.7 or above